 Finally, if we want to see a change in the way women are treated and presented both off and on screen, it requires the other fifty percent of the population to get involved.
 This means more than James Cordon wearing a “we should all be feminists” t-shirt on the cover of Glamour magazine, or a meme of Ryan Gosling talking about post-feminism.
 We need men to actively support, champion, and speak up for women when they so see abuse happening.

 This is in no way a conclusive solution; if it were that easy we wouldn’t have an American president whose boasts about assaulting women or a gender pay gap.
 These problems are nuanced and deeply entrenched within society, and will likely take several more decades of lobbying, women’s marches and social media campaigns to overcome.
-But by giving women more agency and authority within these male-dominated industries, the power to create their own stories and the genuine support of the male population, hopefully we will see less cases like Harvey Weinstein’s, and more of fearless women succeeding.
+But by giving women more agency and authority within these male-dominated industries, the power to create their own stories and the genuine support of the male population, hopefully, we will see fewer cases like Harvey Weinstein’s, and more of fearless women succeeding.

 – Zoe Sadler (a former Anna Fiorentini Theatre & Film School student)